ClemPalf/Deep-RL-agents/Improved DQN/README.md

 * If necessary, inside the ipynb files, change the path to the unity environment appropriately

 ## Content
-Model.py and dqn_agent.py respectively contain the neural architecture and the and the DQN agent.
+Model.py and dqn_agent.py respectively contain the neural architecture and the DQN agent.

 Within Navigation.ipynd, you can train and test your agent within the previously described environment.